arunbaby0/arunbaby.com/_ai_agents/0014-react-pattern-deep-dive.md

 * Step 10: 8,000 tokens.
 * Step 20: Crash (Context Limit).
 * **Fix:** **Thought Summarization.**
- * When $N > 10$, take the first 5 steps and summarize them: *"Steps 1-5 involved searching for the actor and confirming his identity."*
+ * When `N > 10`, take the first 5 steps and summarize them: *"Steps 1-5 involved searching for the actor and confirming his identity."*
  * Replace the raw log with the summary.

 ---